Learning Code for Free: The Ultimate Guide for 2021

 17. Joshua Comeau

-Joshua Comeau recently released his 2020 blog, and the site itself is an absolute joy to explore, with artful CSS touches everywhere.
+Joshua Comeau released his blog in 2020, and the site itself is an absolute joy to explore, with artful CSS touches everywhere.
 The front-end tutorials are detailed and with fun energy.

 19. Robin Wieruch